Ingram scores 30 as Pelicans top Pacers 114-113

+INDIANAPOLIS (AP) — Brandon Ingram turned in a terrific performance for New Orleans, and Lonzo Ball finished the job.

-INDIANAPOLIS (AP) — Brandon Ingram scored 30 points to help the New Orleans Pelicans top the Indiana Pacers 114-113 on Friday night.
+Ingram scored 30 points to help the Pelicans top the Indiana Pacers 114-113 on Friday night.

-Lonzo Ball added 20 points and nine rebounds as New Orleans won for the fourth time in six games.
+Ball added 20 points and nine rebounds as New Orleans won for the fourth time in six games.
 Zion Williamson had 18 points, and Steven Adams finished with 12 points and 12 rebounds.

-The Pelicans led by as many as 18, but Myles Turner’s 3-pointer got the Pacers within one with 39.1 seconds left.
+The Pelicans led by as many as 18 in the third quarter, but the Pacers rallied in the fourth and Justin Holiday’s seventh 3-pointer gave Indiana a 105-104 lead with 4:02 remaining.

+Ball made four 3s in the final period to help New Orleans escape with the win.
+He also came up with a key defensive stop in the final seconds.

-Turner drove the lane in the final seconds, but his 5-foot jumper bounced off the outside of the rim and backboard.
-A resulting scrum for the rebound resulted in a jump ball with 0.5 seconds remaining.
-The possession arrow favored the visitors.
+Pacers center Myles Turner drove the lane and Ball contested the 5-foot shot, which bounced off the outside of the rim and glass.

-Ingram, the NBA’s Most Improved Player in 2020, went 12 for 21 from the field.
-JJ Redick scored 12 points for New Orleans, and fellow reserve Josh Hart had 11 points and seven rebounds.
+“I just did the best I could,” Ball said.
+“I wish the game never got to that point really.”

+The Pelicans earned possession after a scrum resulted in a jump ball with 0.5 seconds remaining.

+“Lonzo was right there,” Pelicans coach Stan Van Gundy said.
+“Great defensive stop.”

-Justin Holiday led Indiana with 22 points.
+Holiday led Indiana with 22 points.
 Jeremy Lamb scored 17 points, and reserve T.J.
 McConnell had nine points and 15 assists.

-The Pacers rallied in the fourth.
-Holiday’s seventh 3-pointer gave Indiana a 105-104 lead with 4:02 remaining.

-Ball hit five 3-pointers for New Orleans, including three clutch shots in the final quarter.
+“This group could have easily quit, but that’s not who we are,” McConnell said.
+“We’re never going to lay down.”

+The Pacers outscored the Pelicans 38-28 in the fourth quarter.
+Coach Nate Bjorkgren stuck with his second team for nearly the entire final period.

 Two nights after scoring a career-high 33 points at Milwaukee, Pacers All-Star forward Domantas Sabonis kept missing hooks and jump shots in the paint.
 He ended up with just eight points on 3-of-13 shooting.
 He sat out the fourth quarter of Indiana’s third loss in four games.